About

 • we should live our lives vibrantly, to the full

-What the heck is Viriditas?
+What is Viriditas?

 Saint Hildegard was a German Benedictine abbess and writer, composer, playwright, philosopher, mystic, visionary, medical writer and practitioner during the High Middle Ages.
 She authored multiple theological, botanical, and medicinal works, as well as letters, hymns, and antiphons for the liturgy.
 St Hildegard is one of the most famous composers of sacred chant, as well as the most recorded in modern history; she is one of the few known composers to have written both the music and the words.
 She has been considered by a number of scholars to be the founder of scientific natural history in Germany, and is one of four female Doctors of the Catholic Church.

 St Hildegard articulated a vision of God as a pulsating life-force present in our lives.
 Viriditas is a guiding theme, throughout all of her works.
-It has been translated in various ways, such as freshness, vitality, fertility, fecundity, fruitfulness, verdure, or growth.
+It has been translated in various ways, such as freshness, vitality, fertility, fecundity, fruitfulness, verdure, or growth .
 In Hildegard’s understanding, it is literal and metaphorical for spiritual and physical health, which is visible in the divine word.

 “The origin of Viriditas may be the union of two Latin words: Green and Truth.
 But like most Latin words, Viriditas does not easily translate into convenient, straightforward English.
 While being difficult to translate may be frustrating to some, there is beauty in this complexity.
 In much of her work, viriditas was “the greening power of God.”
 It was in everything, including humans.